Mission 101 Series

 - How to Maximize the Impact of Your Mission Statement (7 Ideas) If nobody listens, you’ve wasted your time.
 Once your mission statement is ready, your work has just begun.
 We now need to explore the work required to elevate the impact of your mission statement.

 As a reminder, this article is part of a series titled “Mission 101”.
 Sign up here to receive the rest of the articles in this series.
 You’ll also subscribe to my newsletter called The Better Leader Newsletter.
-It’s sent every other Thursday and is filled with leadership insights, must-read articles and other high-quality, engaging content designed to help you flourish as a leader.
+It’s filled with leadership insights, must-read articles and other high-quality, engaging content designed to help you flourish as a leader.

 This series has been fun to write because I am passionate about helping leaders flourish and build great organizations.